Working in aviation

 A&P Maintenance

 A&P Maintenance are a big majority of the maintenance required for a civilian aircraft.
-A&P Maintenance is a mixture of airframe and power plant mechanics that work on all parts of the aircraft with the exception of the instruments.
+A&P Maintenance is a mixture of airframe and power plant mechanics that works on all parts of the aircraft with the exception of the instruments.
 This field is expected to have many openings after considering the expected job growth and the decreasing number of people in the field.
 Applying with the smaller companies will typically render more beneficially, along the lines of employment, then with the major airlines.

 Engineering